-Assessments\: All students in this course will be assessed through:
+Assessments: All students in this course will be assessed through:

-- 1. One summer reading assessment during the week of September 1st, 2014 - ·Weighted as a quiz - ·Evaluation Criteria: This is an objective, multiple-choice tests - 2.
+- 1. Two summer reading assessments during the week of September 1st, 2014 - ·Averaged scores weighted as one test grade - ·Evaluation Criteria: This is an objective, multiple-choice tests - 2.
 Unit 1: Short Fiction and an Introduction to Argument Writing - A portfolio of three reader responses (short arguments generated through both process writing and ondemand) - ·Weighted as 20% of first quarter grade - ·Evaluation Criteria: Argument Writing Rubric - 3.
 Unit 2: Poetry - Literary Analysis: Portfolio of three reading responses connected to poetry - ·Weighted as a test grade - ·Evaluation Criteria: Argument Writing Rubric - 4.
 Unit 3: The Epic - Literary Analysis: Odysseus as Hero (longer argument writing) - ·Weighted as a test grade - ·Evaluation Criteria: Argument Writing Rubric

-- Research Activity: Heroes and heroic traits across the ages - ·Weighted as a test grade - ·Evaluation Criteria: Research Project Rubric - Writing: Compare and Contrast Response - ·Weighted as 20% of second quarter grade - ·Evaluation Criteria: Informational Writing Rubric - Outside Reading Assessment: Students will read a work of fiction or literary nonfiction in addition to the core text.
+- Research Activity: Heroes and heroic traits across the ages - ·Weighted as a test grade - ·Evaluation Criteria: Research Project Rubric - Writing: Literary Analysis Analysis of Heroic Traits - ·Weighted as 20% of second quarter grade - ·Evaluation Criteria: Informational Writing Rubric - Outside Reading Assessment: Students will read a work of fiction or literary nonfiction in addition to the core text.
 The assessment may take the form of a test, project or writing assignment. - ·Weighted as one test grade. - •The evaluation criteria will be communicated to students by individual teachers. - 5.
 Other formative assessments as determined by the teacher